chrisfanucchi/reading-notes/reading201-3.md

 - 'x += y' - Adds y to x and placed the result in x
 - 'x \*= y' - Multiplies y and x and places the result in x
 - 'x /= y' - Divides x by y and places the result in x
-- 'x &= y' - Performd a logical AND operation on x and y, and places the result in x
+- 'x &= y' - Performed a logical AND operation on x and y, and places the result in x
 - 'X++' - Increments x by 1 (equivalent of x = x + 1)

 4. Read the code below and evaluate the last expression and explain what the result would be and why.